 The MPH degree builds upon a strong tradition of public health education at West Chester University.
-The Department of Health trains public health practitioners at both the undergraduate and graduate level.
-During the past three decades, faculty and students have been actively engaged in research and service in public health and provided service to a range of regional community health agencies such as the Chester County Health Department, Montgomery County Health Department, Chester County Hospital, LCH Health and Community Services, Community Volunteers in Medicine, Maternal and Child Health Consortium of Chester County, and the Brandywine Health Foundation.
+The Department of Public Health Sciences trains public health practitioners at both the undergraduate and graduate level.
+During the past three decades, faculty and students have been actively engaged in research and service in public health and provided service to a range of regional community health agencies such as the Chester County Health Department, Montgomery County Health Department, Chester County Hospital, LCH Health and Community Services, Community Volunteers in Medicine, Maternal and Child Health Consortium of Chester County, and the Alliance for Health Equity.
 The MPH program enhances the university's strength in promoting public health and provides students with opportunities to engage in research and community service activities that benefit the health of the people within our region and beyond.